14 Snake Species Slithering Around Ecuador

 Ribboned brittle snakes are also capable of snapping their tail off when bird predators seize them in their talons, which happens often given their small size.
 The average length is 50cm, and the all-time record was 62.2cm, recorded in 2017.
 Combined with a weak venom, it’s not surprising that this snake is so keen on staying hidden.

-This harmless serpent reaches a maximum of 84.3cm.
+A harmless serpent with recognisable black and white patterns.
 Dipsas andiana has an extremely blunt, prominent head, almost like the handle of a whip.
 Several other Dipsas (snail eater) members live in Ecuador, but the Andean snail eater (Dipsas andiana) is the only one with a distinctive U-shaped marking on the back of its head.

 This is a forest dweller, and often pops up in banana and coffee plantations.
 Andean snail eaters have even been found in banana boxes shipped overseas by cargo vessels.
 If you ever find one crawling out of your shopping trolley in London or Berlin, then it almost certainly originated from Ecuador, as aside from a tiny portion of northern Peru, that’s the sole country they inhabit (unlike the far more widespread Dipsas indica).